 Potassium-rich foods promote an alkaline environment in the body, unlike the common acidosis caused by the typical Western diet.
 Metabolic acidosis is triggered by a diet full of acidifying foods like meat, dairy and processed cereal grains, which can cause nitrogen excretion, loss in bone mineral density and muscle wasting.

-One study found that participants that took in 5,266 milligrams of potassium per day maintained an average of 3.6 more pounds of lean tissue mass than those with a potassium intake 50% lower.
-Some studies also show an increase in bone density with high potassium intake.3
+One study found that participants that took in 5,266 milligrams of potassium per day maintained an average of 3.6 more pounds of lean tissue mass than those with a potassium intake 50 percent lower.
+Some studies also show an increase in bone density with high potassium intake.

 Foods high in potassium

 Potassium is found in many whole, unprocessed foods.
-Some of the best sources of potassium are leafy greens, avocados, tomatoes, potatoes, beans and bananas.
+Some of the best sources of potassium are leafy greens, avocados, tomatoes, potatoes, beans, and bananas.
 Processing greatly reduces the amount of potassium in a food; therefore a diet high in processed foods is likely low in potassium.
-Many processed foods are also high in sodium and as sodium consumption rises, increased potassium is needed to negate sodium's effect on blood pressure.1 A good rule of thumb is to have a high potassium fruit or vegetable with each meal.
+Many processed foods are also high in sodium, and as sodium consumption rises, increased potassium is needed to negate sodium's effect on blood pressure.
+A good rule of thumb is to have a high potassium fruit or vegetable with each meal.

 Avocados are a great source of potassium.
-Half an avocado contains 602 mg of the mineral.
+Half an avocado contains 602 milligrams of the mineral.

 - Potato, large, baked, with skin: 845 milligrams